quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/build-commands.md

 # ..or the longer form:
 $ quasar dev --mode electron

-# with a specific Quasar theme, for iOS platform:
-$ quasar dev -m electron -t ios

-# with a specific Quasar theme, for Android platform:
-$ quasar dev -m electron -t mat
 ```

 It opens up an Electron window with dev-tools included.
 You have HMR for the renderer process and changes to main process are also picked up (but the latter restarts the Electron window on each change).